Huegoxaga/notes/algorithm/ml.md

 ### Linear Regression

-- Linear regression is used to find the best fitting line(not nesscessirily straight) of a set of data points
+- Linear regression is used to find the best fitting line of a set of data points
-- suitable for solving regression problems that find a predicted value.
+- Suitable for solving regression problems that find a predicted value
+- Independent variable(s) is also named as Feature, Explanatory, or Input variable(s)
+- Dependent variable is also named as Label, Response, or Output variable
 - It outputs a set of coefficients for each feature and an intercept (the constant term) for a linear equation, the dependent variable will be the output value
   - It is a linear equation in `Number of Features + 1` dimensional space
 - Ordinary least squares is used to calculate the best fit